 Putting in a full, productive workday is sometimes easier said than done.
 Despite the best of intentions, some days can just seem to get away from you – turning into emergency response days or employee management days that – although necessary to keep things running smoothly – nevertheless take away from the precious time you have available to complete what is on your to-do list.
+That is why learning how to reduce distractions and interruptions to be even more successful is critical.

 Unmanaged distractions can slowly chip away at your ability to focus on necessary, high payoff activities/tasks that move your business toward success.
 In some cases, those distractions can actually lead to calculation errors or financial errors that cost you big time in the long run.
 If you find yourself continually interrupted by people or your own thoughts, it can also take a toll on your overall attitude and even your mental state at the office.
 The bottom line is: if you always feel unsettled and anxious about getting interrupted, it will keep you from doing your best work.